Continued Ottawa Police Charter Ignorance and the Lack of Action

 appreciate that the fact that someone looked suspicious was not

-.
+sufficient grounds for detention.
 In these circumstances the breach of

 the Applicant’s Section 9 and Section 10(b) rights was not a technical